 Look Mum’s interior is pretty much cycle-obsessed with bikes hanging on the wall and cycle sports showing on their giant projector.
 They also run bicycle maintenance courses so you can be one of those people who annoy their partners by having bits of bike cluttering the back garden.

-It’s easy to forget about the impact of arts venues like cinemas, theaters and concert halls on the environment.
-After all, it takes a lot of power to light up a theater stage or wire up a rock band.
+It’s easy to forget about the impact of arts venues like cinemas, theatres and concert halls on the environment.
+After all, it takes a lot of power to light up a theatre stage or wire up a rock band.
 That’s why the Arcola Theatre, a fringe arts venue in a converted paint factory in Dalston, has seized the opportunity to spread its environmental message.

 The Arcola managed to cut their carbon emissions by a massive 32% in one year, and through a series of trailblazing initiatives encourages other arts institutions to do the same.
 It aims to eventually become the first completely carbon neutral eco-theatre in the UK.